 vim syntax faq: How do I turn on (enable) or turn off (disable) vim syntax highlighting?

-Turning on syntax highlighting in your vi or vim editor is usually pretty simple, you just need to issue a
+Turning on syntax highlighting in your vim editor is usually pretty simple; you just need to issue a

 syntax on command, either in your current editor session, or in your vimrc configuration file.
 Here are a couple of quick examples.

-To turn syntax highlighting on in your current vi editor session just issue this command:
+To enable syntax highlighting in your current vim editor session just issue this command in vim’s last-line mode:

 With syntax highlighting turned on, a vim editor session can give you some nice syntax highlighting, as shown in this image: